Plumbing compressed air has been a topic that a lot of folks have posted questions on.

 If you are using your air tools constantly, you may want to consider an in line oiler.
 Here is lots of information on air line lubricators.

-Please do use the ASK page if you have any questions about plumbing portable air compressors.
+Please use the ASK page on this site if you have any questions about plumbing portable air compressors.